 Selection bias is when stories and facts are selected or deselected, often on ideological grounds, to create a narrative in support of the new sources’ ideology.
 Omission bias, on the other hand, is when different opinions and political views regarding a situation are left out so that the reader is only exposed to the ideological perspective supported by the author.
 It’s important to keep in mind these two types of biases when trying to assess an article’s level of accuracy.

-The first article had a bias meter rating of Centrist and a reliability rating of 92%, while the second had a rating of Very Liberal and a reliability rating of 71%.
+The first article had a bias meter rating of Centrist and excellent reliability, while the second had a rating of Very Liberal and a reliability rating of good.
 It must be noted, however, that the relative reliability of these two articles is due to the fact that they were published by the NY Times, one of the top news outlets in the U.S. Nonetheless, it serves to illustrate the principle.

 Applying this to MarketWatch’s articles, we will take a look at the article, Fair game or trash talk?
 Nikki Haley’s ‘scum’ comment about Vivek Ramaswamy draws attention, which was given a bias meter rating of Somewhat Liberal and retained good reliability.
 The author, Charles Passy, includes sources from all different perspectives on the fact that Haley called Ramaswamy “scum”: